RysteQ/EmuX/Contributing/Adding new BIOS interrupts.md

 ## Using an existing BIOS interrupt

 If the interrupt already exist then you should modify the interrupt handler class inside of the `EmuXCore\VM\Internal\BIOS\InterruptHandlers` to add the new interrupt method.
 Once that is done you need to modify the `IVirtualBIOS` implementation to handle the new interrupt handler method.

+Remember to also update the `BIOS interrupts` list for any and all interrupts.